lf1-io/padl/docs/sources/README.rst.txt

 * An intuitive serialization/ saving routine, yielding nicely formatted output, saved weights and necessary data blobs which allows for easily comprehensible and reproducible results even after creating a model in a highly experimental, "notebook" fashion.
 * An "interactive" or "notebook-friendly" philosophy, with print statements and model inspection designed with a view to applying and viewing the models, and inspecting model outputs.

-With **PADL** it's easy to maintain a single pipeline object for each experiment which includes post-processing, forward pass and post-processing, based on the central ``Transform`` abstraction.
+With **PADL** it's easy to maintain a single pipeline object for each experiment which includes pre-processing, forward pass and post-processing, based on the central ``Transform`` abstraction.
 When the time comes to inspect previous results, simply load that object and inspect the model topology and outputs interactively in a **Jupyter** or **IPython** session.
 When moving to production, simply load the entire pipeline into the serving environment or app, without needing to maintain disparate libraries for the various model components.
 If the experiment needs to be reproduced down the line, then simply re-execute the experiment by pointing the training function to the saved model output.

 Installation
 ------------